Ballchinian/TTRPGCalc/README.md

 Endpoint docs live in [ENDPOINTS.md](./ENDPOINTS.md).

-## How a turn gets resolved
+## How it works

 The server has the final say.
-The frontend never works out what an action does, it just sends who's acting, who they're hitting, and which action they picked.
+The frontend never works out what an action does — it just sends who's acting, who they're hitting, and which action they picked.
 The backend looks the action back up from the database (so a client can't sneak in made-up effects), applies the bonuses and conditions, rolls or averages the dice, and hands back the updated combatants, a formatted log, and per-target stats.

 Every action runs through the same steps: